ncsa/ncsa_system_documentation/docs/source/common/allocations/by-resource.rst

 Granite
 ----------

-There are two ways to request an allocation on Granite.
+There are three ways to request an allocation on Granite.

 - **Illinois Computes Program** - Granite storage allocations are available to Illinois researchers, at **no cost**, through the Illinois Computes program.
 Submit an Illinois Computes request through the `NCSA XRAS portal <https://xras-submit.ncsa.illinois.edu/>`_; choose **Start a New Illinois Computes Program Submission**. (:ref:`How to submit a new XRAS portal request <xras-new>`.)